Visit Veules-les-Roses in 8 essential steps

 The village of Veules-les-roses

-Before rushing to the most famous places, consider admiring the charm of this village which represents the spirit of the Normandy.
-Take your time on a stroll through the half-timbered houses, the Belle Époque villas and the old mills of yesteryear.
+Before you rush off to the most famous places, consider admiring the charm of this village which represents the spirit of Normandy.
+Take your time on a walk through the half-timbered houses, Belle Époque villas and old mills.
 Built in a suspended valley leading to the sea, the village itself is well worth a visit.

 St. Martin's Church

 If you are visiting Veules-les-rosesYou can't miss this grey stone monument from the 16th century.
-Take a look at the old parish tower which has summer The building is a witness to several centuries of history.
-Explore the interior, which is a real architectural treasure.
+Take a look at the old parish tower which has witnessed centuries of history.
+Also explore the interior, which is a real architectural treasure.
 The hull roof and the motifs on the sandstone pillars will not leave you indifferent.
-In this ancient building, you will find an organ dating from 1628 which is still in use, as well as frescoes from 17th century who have summer renewed after a restoration.
+In this ancient building, you will find an organ dating from 1628 which is still in use, as well as frescoes from 17th century which have been renewed after restoration.

 The Veules river circuit and the watercourses